eneojodotdev/baremd/README.md

 ---

-## 🏗️ Architectural Changes (Changelog)
+## Architectural Changes (Changelog)

 This fork introduces several fundamental architectural changes to the original Microsoft MarkItDown library.
 Below is a detailed account of what was changed and why.

 ### 1. Web-Native Interaction (Frontend & Backend)
-*   **What we did:** Built a completely new FastAPI REST API (`backend/`) and a React/Next.js frontend interface (`frontend/`).
+*   Built a completely new FastAPI REST API (`backend/`) and a React/Next.js frontend interface (`frontend/`).
 *   **Rationale:** The original library was exclusively a Python module and CLI utility.
-We wanted to make the tool accessible to non-developers via a human-friendly, premium visual interface, while maintaining a strict zero-retention privacy policy on the backend (temporary files are immediately purged after processing).
+I wanted to make the tool accessible to non-developers via a human-friendly, premium visual interface, while maintaining a strict zero-retention privacy policy on the backend (temporary files are immediately purged after processing).

 ### 2. Audio Engine Overhaul & GPU Acceleration
-*   **What we did:** Ripped out the `speech_recognition` module from `packages/markitdown/src/markitdown/converters/_transcribe_audio.py` and completely replaced it with `faster-whisper`.
+*   Ripped out the `speech_recognition` module from `packages/markitdown/src/markitdown/converters/_transcribe_audio.py` and completely replaced it with `faster-whisper`.
 Hardcoded the engine to use the `base` model running on `float16` precision, specifically targeting local NVIDIA GPUs (CUDA).
 *   **Rationale:** The original architecture relied on Google's free Web Speech API, which enforced strict, undocumented file limits (~10MB / 1-minute max).
-It failed catastrophically with a `[Errno 32] Broken pipe` error when attempting to transcribe real-world files (like 50-minute audio files). `faster-whisper` ensures lightning-fast, offline transcription of massive multi-hour files using local system resources, completely removing cloud API bottlenecks.
+It failed with a `[Errno 32] Broken pipe` error when attempting to transcribe real-world files (like 50-minute audio files). `faster-whisper` ensures lightning-fast, offline transcription of massive multi-hour files using local system resources, completely removing cloud API bottlenecks.

 ### 3. WSL & CUDA Environment Hardening
-*   **What we did:** Documented and integrated a direct-injection fix for `libcublas` and `libcudnn` via pip to resolve CTranslate2 library linking issues.
+*   Documented and integrated a direct-injection fix for `libcublas` and `libcudnn` via pip to resolve CTranslate2 library linking issues.
 *   **Rationale:** When running deep learning inference engines (like `faster-whisper`) in WSL, the system often struggles to map native CUDA 12 `.so` libraries.
-By explicitly injecting the pip-installed NVidia binaries into the `LD_LIBRARY_PATH`, we ensured the GPU acceleration functions flawlessly in cross-platform Linux/WSL environments.
+By explicitly injecting the pip-installed NVidia binaries into the `LD_LIBRARY_PATH`, I ensured the GPU acceleration functions flawlessly in cross-platform Linux/WSL environments.

 ---

-## 🚀 Quick Start (Docker)
+## Quick Start (Docker)

 The fastest and most reliable way to run BareMD is via Docker Compose, which automatically builds the Next.js frontend and provisions the FastAPI backend with CUDA libraries injected for your GPU.